Fife Folklore Collections Guide

 Folk Collection 10 – The Dr. Rachael D. Yocom and Gertrude Shurr Collection.
 These volumes were a gift to the Folklore Archives.

-Folk Collection 11 – The Skaggs Foundation Cowboy Poetry Book Collection.
-This is a growing collection of books on cowboy poetry and related topics.
-Assembled originally through a grant from the L.J. and Mary C. Skaggs Foundation, this collection continues to build through gifts and library purchases.
+Folk Collection 11 – The Skaggs Foundation Cowboy Poetry Collection.
+The main collection is a growing collection of books on cowboy poetry and related topics.
+Assembled originally through a grant from the L.J. and Mary C. Skaggs Foundation, this collection continues to have materials added through gifts and library purchases.
 Each winter this library travels to Elko, Nevada, for the National Cowboy Poetry Gathering.

-Folk Collection 11f – Western States Cowboy Poetry Collection is a fieldwork collection that grew out of a concerted effort by western state folklorists in the early 1980s to collect, document, and present cowboy poetry and out of this work came the first Cowboy Poetry Gathering in Elko, NV, in 1985.
+- Folk Collection 11f – Western States Cowboy Poetry Collection.
+A fieldwork collection that grew out of a concerted effort by western state folklorists in the early 1980s to collect, document, and present cowboy poetry.
+This work led to the first Cowboy Poetry Gathering in Elko, NV in 1985.

-Folk Collection 11g – The National Cowboy Poetry Collection, includes programs, schedules, posters and other items from the NCPG.
+- Folk Collection 11g – The National Cowboy Poetry Collection.
+This collection includes programs, schedules, posters, and other items from the NCPG.
 This collection continues to have materials added.

-Folk Collection 11i – Cowboy / Ranch Ephemera Collection, includes publications, calendars, periodicals that reflect ranching and cowboy culture and images.
+- Folk Collection 11i – Cowboy / Ranch Ephemera Collection.
+This collection includes publications, calendars, periodicals that reflect ranching and cowboy culture and imagery.

-Folk Collection 11j – Portraits and Poems: Portfolios I, II, III, IV, by Kevin Fuller-Martini.
-A Collection of signatures (twenty per portfolio); each signature contains one cowboy or cowgirl portrait and poem.
+- Folk Collection 11j – Portraits and Poems: Portfolios I, II, III, IV, by Kevin Fuller-Martini.
+This collection consists of signatures (twenty per portfolio); each signature contains one cowboy or cowgirl portrait and poem.
 The portfolio is limited to an edition of twenty sets: fifteen numbered sets 1-15 and five artist sets lettered A through E followed by A/P. This is portfolio number 8.

 Folk Collection 12 – The Don Yoder Collection.
 Made possible through special funding from the Friends of Utah State University Libraries, this collection was purchased for the Fife Archives and is a compilation of materials that were part of Professor Yoder's personal research library.
 Arranged topically, it contains many books on folklore and related topics.